veerendrababum/instacart_rec/README.md

-# Instacart-Products Buy Again Prediction
+# Instacart-Products Reorder Prediction and Recommendation

 ## Define the Problem